momed-0/dBox/README.md

 - tmp files is not automatically cleaned up.Although it will reset on every reboot
 - Add the ability to pull and then run an image in one go.
-- Add support for tags to determine which version of an image to pull and run.
 - Add networking support via the network namespace.
 - Add option to remove the images locally stored